History Essay Guide

 The Conclusion: Synthesizing Findings and Presenting Insights

-Conclusion is your opportunity to synthesize your findings and reinforce your thesis.
+The conclusion is your opportunity to synthesize your findings and reinforce your thesis.
 Restate the central argument in light of the evidence discussed and underscore its significance.
 Offer insights into the implications of your findings and suggest avenues for further research, leaving the reader with a lasting impression of the depth and importance of your historical analysis.

 Using Evidence Effectively